cartertinney/iot-operations-sdks/doc/dev/generated/MetlSpec.md

 ### Common prologue value types

-Both CommandExecutor and CommandInvoker prologues have keys `mqtt-config`, `push-acks`, and `catch`, which have value types defined in this section.
+All test-suite prologues have keys `mqtt-config`, `push-acks`, and `catch`, which have value types defined in this section.

 #### MqttConfig